 Omelette Variations

 Not in the mood to think about what fillings to add?
 No problem!
-This specific recipe is similar to a western omelette, but there are plenty of other variations that you can make.
+This specific recipe is similar to a Western omelette, but there are plenty of other variations that you can make.
 Check out some of the most popular ones below.

-- Western: Eggs, onions, peppers, cheese, meat
+• Western: Eggs, onions, peppers, cheese, and meat is a basic omelette recipe.

 How to Make an Omelette

-- Whisk eggs and water together, then salt and pepper to taste.
+1. Whisk.
+Whisk eggs and water together, then salt and pepper to taste.
 Set aside.

-- Carefully flip the egg over with a spatula.
+4. Flip egg.
+Carefully flip the egg over with a spatula.
 Add 1 Tablespoon of cheese on half the side, then add the filling to that same half.
 Place the other Tablespoon of cheese on top.
+Flip the egg over and let sit for 1 minute.
+Enjoy while hot!

 Tips to Prevent Burning

 Sometimes it can be a little tricky to not burn an omelette.
 Below are a couple of key factors that play into this.
+Follow these helpful tips and learn the best way to make an omelet in your skillet!

-- Make sure the oil is hot before adding the eggs.
+• Make sure the oil is hot before adding the eggs.
 If it isn’t, it’ll just mix into the eggs instead of acting as a non-stick cooking agent.

-- Add a Tablespoon of water to your egg mixture.
+• Add a Tablespoon of water to your egg mixture.
 The water releases a little steam when cooking, which prevents the eggs from overcooking and burning.

-- Turn off the heat prior to flipping.
+• Turn off the heat prior to flipping.
 This way it won’t continue to cook on high heat while you add your toppings and flip it.

-How to Tell if it’s Under Cooked
+How to Tell if it is Under-Cooked

 Prior to adding your toppings, shake your skillet.
-If the eggs are still super jiggly, let it cook about a minute or two longer.
+If the eggs are still super jiggly, let it cook for about a minute or two longer.
 When you flip your omelette, you want the egg mixture to still be a little wet on top because it will continue to cook.

 Meal Prep Omelette Bags

-When meal prepping, sometimes I’ll make a couple of omelette bags to stick in the fridge of freezer.
+When meal prepping, sometimes I’ll make a couple of omelette bags to stick in the fridge or freezer.
 Just cook the meat and veggie mixture, then add to a zip lock bag.
 When you’re ready to make an omelette, all you have to do is heat up your eggs!
 So easy.

 Sides to Serve with